Tax & Residency

 Income Tax Rates

 Cyprus uses a progressive income tax system.
-The first €19,500 is tax-free.
-Income from €19,501–€28,000 is taxed at 20%.
-From €28,001–€36,300 at 25%.
-From €36,301–€60,000 at 30%.
-Above €60,000 at 35%.
-Crucially, dividends and investment income can be structured to attract zero or very low tax for non-doms.
+The first €19,500 of annual income is completely tax-free.
+Income between €19,501 and €28,000 is taxed at 20%; from €28,001 to €36,300 at 25%; from €36,301 to €60,000 at 30%; and above €60,000 at 35%.
+For non-doms, dividend and investment income can be structured to attract zero or minimal additional tax — making the effective rate significantly lower than the headline figures suggest.

 Property-Related Taxes